Red Light Therapy and Vitamin D?

 What is Vitamin D?

 According to the National Institute on Aging, vitamins are nutrients that your body needs to survive and stay healthy.
-Vitamin D, also called calciferol, is a vitamin that plays an important role in bone health and in regulating the immune system.
+Vitamin D, also called calciferol, plays an important role in bone health and in regulating the immune system.

 Vitamin D is naturally made in the body, but only when skin cells are stimulated with specific wavelengths of ultraviolet (UV) light.
 These wavelengths of light naturally occur in sunlight, and exposure to sunlight or artificial UV light with the correct wavelengths of light can stimulate the production of vitamin D. Vitamin D is also obtained from foods that contain it, however, there are not many foods that have high amounts of vitamin D.